onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-01-10-2025.md

 * <ins>Cryptography</ins>

    - PoP
-      - VacuumLabs resolved a dependency merge, unblocking Tarak to continue
-      - Started work to prepare Ledger PR in coordination with VacuumLabs
+      - Stax failure: VL fixed the breaking change (which also adds support of the Flex device)
+      - VL submitted a PR to Ledger to fix the issue
+      - Fix ported to our repo and updated the PoP PR
+      - Final submission is waiting for another Ledger repo update
   - Passkeys
-      -
+      - Contniued brainstorming possible designs - documentation
+      - Testing/validating potential breaking change in one design
+  - Cadence: review of an OOO fix in a math operation (left shift)

 **This sprint**